 Caitlin described blockchain as a distributed ledger or register of digitally recorded and encrypted data in the form of blocks.
 Indeed this ledger aspect is one of the prominent features of blockchain and thus mentioned frequently.
 But we could also refer to blockchain as one big-ass, worldwide roll of deeds.
 Without that one notary, mind.

-Assuming that blockchain continues to be hack-resistant, these shortcomings are overcome.
+Assuming that blockchain continues to be hack-resistant, we can overcome these shortcomings.
 In particular, law need not decree with all its might that the date of a block in the blockchain is deemed fixed and unalterable.
 Because it is.
 And law need not establish the assumption that the content of a block in the blockchain is of integrity.
 Because again, it just is.

 Code is law.